 |Cristiano Ronaldo used to do too many step over moves, and took some punishment for this when showing off too much, swinging his legs repeatedly over the soccer ball, feinting himself out of his own shoes, tripping over himself.
 Yet Ronaldo, or CR7 as he’s now known, has become one of the greatest soccer players to ever play the game, so of course it’s smart to learn how to play soccer at least a little bit like he does.

-Ronaldo has changed though, from when he first started out in the English Premier League with Manchester United.
+Ronaldo has evolved, from when he first started out in the English Premier League with Manchester United, into an elite goal scorer and nearly unstoppable footballer.
 And don’t get me wrong, he was good in the early years but he’s very quickly only gotten better and better.
-Now, his skills on the soccer ball are deadly and his free kicks feared and everyone wants to play like him.
-CR7, has Ronaldo is known, is now one of the best soccer players in the world.
+Now, his soccer skills on the ball are deadly and his free kicks feared and everyone wants to play like him.
+CR7, the Portuguese Ronaldo, is now one of the best soccer players in the world.

-Let’s take a look at some of Cristiano Ronaldo’s unique skills and characteristics and see if we can learn how to play a bit like himl.
+Let’s take a look at some of Cristiano Ronaldo’s unique skills and characteristics and see if we can learn how to play a bit like him.